Kragen Sitaker

 With Mark Lentczner, Donovan Preston, and Jim Kingdon, helped design and implement Wheat, an experimental programming language designed for interactive web sites.

-With Jesse Andrews, wrote WowBar, an open-source prototype Firefox sidebar and web service for collaborative web-page annotation.
+With Jesse Andrews, wrote WowBar, an open-source prototype Firefox sidebar and system for collaborative web-page annotation using a service-oriented architecture (SOA) with a common REST API.
 Users subscribed to annotation sources and published their own annotations as a source to which other users could subscribe.
 Other annotation sources included Technorati, Google PageRank, and Wikalong.

 To track open WowBar tasks, designed and wrote wowbarbts, an open-source hybrid Wiki/database/bug-tracker web application.

-Worked on numerous other smaller projects, including installing and administering MediaWiki; installing, administering, and writing new components in Java for Nutch; and co-authoring a CommerceNet technical report on the Nutch work.
+Worked on numerous other smaller projects, including installing and administering MediaWiki; installing, administering, and writing new components in Java for Nutch; and co-authoring a CommerceNet technical report on the Nutch work with, among others, Doug Cutting, who went on to develop Hadoop as part of Nutch.

 AirWave Wireless